 The EEOC requires that all information employees disclose about their vaccination status be considered medical information and, therefore, confidential.
 Employers should communicate to their employees that all information communicated about COVID-19 vaccine status is confidential.

-RBN is a resource for you and your company in navigating necessary compliance.
+RBN Insurance Services is a resource for you and your company in navigating necessary compliance.
 We keep our clients abreast on legislative and regulatory requirements and changes.
 RBN is a comprehensive, single-source solution providing powerful and economical insurance and risk management programs.
-RBN develops customized plans to control liabilities, design a culture of safety, and build business continuity.
+RBN develops customized plans to control liabilities, designs a culture of safety, and builds business continuity.